xiph/rav1e/doc/PROFILING.md

 ## uftrace

-[uftrace](https://github.com/namhyung/uftrace) is a ELF-specific tracer.
+[uftrace](https://github.com/namhyung/uftrace) is an ELF-specific tracer.
 It leverages the `mcount` instrumentation.

 ```